-Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988 - Salisbury Post
+Kannapolis' Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988 - Salisbury Post

-Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988
+Kannapolis’ Seager named World Series MVP as his infield grounder scores go-ahead run, gives Dodgers first title since 1988

 ARLINGTON, Texas (AP) — Corey Seager hit a rare October double, becoming Most Valuable Player of the World Series after earning the honor for the League Championship Series.